 On the other hand, a company that has the necessary in-house personnel and wants to be more engaged in the development process is more likely to see staff augmentation as a better solution for scaling projects.

-Why Is Staff Augmentation a Good Idea?
+Why Is Staff Augmentation for Software Teams a Good Idea?

-When properly done, staff augmentation process is an excellent tool for projects in need of additional resources.
+When properly done, IT staff augmentation process is an excellent tool for projects in need of additional resources.
 If you need to meet an aggressive deadline or quickly expand your team, it can offer a better solution than other hiring models.
 While there are many reasons to leverage staff augmentation, it’s also important to understand the environment in which it is the right fit.
 Here are some considerations to help determine if staff augmentation is a good idea for your business:

 - It’s hands-on: With staff augmentation, there is the responsibility on the client’s end to be engaged and involved in managing both the project and the augmented staff member(s).
 Frequent meetings, defining specifications and tasks, reviewing progress, and giving feedback are some of the responsibilities that a client typically needs to take on.
 It’s not a difficult challenge, but it’s worth considering for those who prefer to be less hands-on.